Vibrant Latino Festivals: Food, Dance & Culture

 ParadesMilitary and cultural parades showcasing national pride

 But it’s not just Mexico City that gets in on the action.
 Cities and towns across the country join in, each adding their own local twist to the national holiday.
-It’s a when Mexicans come together to honor their history and express their national pride, summed up perfectly in the saying “Como México no hay dos” (There’s no place like Mexico) (Cultural Atlas).
+It’s a time when Mexicans come together to honor their history and express their national pride, summed up perfectly in the saying “Como México no hay dos” (There’s no place like Mexico) (Cultural Atlas).

 Why September 16th Matters